-Money Saving expert is one of a number of websites that offer PPI letter templates so that people do not have to use a PPI claims company to make their claim.
-Founder Martin Lewis told the BBC “Often all these firms do is send out similar template letters to the ones we give people for free.”
+Money Saving Expert is one of a number of websites that offer PPI letter templates so that people do not have to use a PPI claims company to make their claim.
+Founder of Money saving Expert, Martin Lewis told the BBC “Often all these firms do is send out similar template letters to the ones we give people for free.”

 There is no magic ingredient to a PPI claim – all you need is to set down the basic facts, details of your account and the reasons that you feel that your policy has been mis-sold.
 You do not need to send your claim to a third party or to claim in court.
 You can use Martin Lewis PPI template claim form and the banks and building Societies have agreed procedures to process people’s claims under guidance from the Financial Ombudsman.
 Martin Lewis money saving expert PPI.